Boundaries & Consent in Tantra and Bodywork

 Energetic and Emotional Awareness

-Tantra works on subtle energy systems as well as the physical body.
+Whether the focus is primarily on pleasure or healing, both involve working on subtle energy systems as well as the physical body.
 Therefore, consent and boundaries must also extend to the energetic and emotional layers of the experience.
 Emotional safety is just as important as physical safety.
-A client must feel emotionally held and energetically supported to access the deeper benefits of tantric work.
+A client must feel emotionally held and energetically supported to access the deeper benefits of consent and boundaries work.

 The practitioner must be grounded, attuned, and present.
 They must take responsibility for their own emotional and energetic state, so they do not unconsciously project or transfer unresolved emotions onto the client.
 Maintaining clear energetic boundaries ensures that the session remains a safe container for healing, not a place for entanglement or confusion.